 GC of the Year

-The winner of this award will be a UK-based general counsel (or those in the most senior in-house legal position) who has truly led the way for their business in 2019.
-Key factors influencing our judging panel include board profile, outstanding strategic thinking, superb communication skills and the extent to which individuals have the support of their teams in delivering exceptional value to the wider business to help it move forward.
+The winner of this award is a UK-based general counsel who has truly led the way for their business in 2019.
+Key factors that influenced our judging panel included board profile, outstanding strategic thinking, superb communication skills and the extent to which individuals have the support of their teams in delivering exceptional value to the wider business to help it move forward.

 Previous Winners / Nominees

 Vernall wins plaudits for leading on the fintech company’s September 2018 IPO, managing a team of 32 that came together on this landmark transaction, as well as advising on day-to-day regulatory matters in a complex commercial environment.
 Despite this, Vernall is noted for her calm demeanor and ability to go over and above the confines of the GC role to make an impact on the business.

 Daily Mail and General Trust